reisxd/revanced-builder/README.md

 ## Required

-You'll need at least NodeJS v13, Zulu JDK 17 and ADB
+You'll need at least NodeJS v13, Zulu JDK 17 and ADB (optional, required for root)

 ## The noob way